CrashCortez/Cohpi4/README.md

 Click all three set checks and apply and reboot.

-After the reboot open up wine configuration and let it download the needed files, mono and gecko I believe, just install everything it asks.
+After the reboot open up Wine Configuration and let it download the needed files, mono and gecko I believe, just install everything it asks.

-You can also twist the theme on this image, I like the XP one for nostalgia.
+Note: You can also twist the theme on this image, I like the XP one for nostalgia and the search bar.

 ## Automated installer